Employee Resource Groups

 The staff ombudsperson provides guidance and resources to help facilitate the establishment of ERGs.
 They also provide structure to ensure successful establishment, organization and longevity, and facilitate funding requests.
 Once established, it is the ERG's responsibility to determine and adhere to the operational and funding policies established by the group.

 ERGs vs. Special Interest Groups

 |Employee Resource Groups||Special Interest Groups|

-- There are already some established employee affinity groups and a multitude of student organizations that represent a wide range of interests.
+CMU has established employee affinity groups and a multitude of student organizations that represent a wide range of interests.
 For example, the Carnegie Mellon Women's Association connects and supports campus community members through networking opportunities, social gatherings and educational programming throughout the year.